sharemind-sdk/profile_log_visualizer/README.md

 This repository contains two tools:

-* `analyser-cli` - a command line tool for processing the CSV format profiler logs
+* `visualizer-cli` - a command line tool for processing the CSV format profiler logs
-* `analyser-gui` - a GUI tool for visualizing the result
+* `visualizer-gui` - a GUI tool for visualizing the result

 The command line tool allows you to pre-process one or more profiler logs and aggregate the results into a JSON file which can be used with the GUI tool.

-    ./analyser-cli profile-log-0.csv profile-log-1.csv profile-log-2.csv
+    ./visualizer-cli profile-log-0.csv profile-log-1.csv profile-log-2.csv

-The GUI tool allows you to load either a JSON file (produced by `analyser-cli`) or CSV files (the raw profiler output from the Sharemind server application).
+The GUI tool allows you to load either a JSON file (produced by `visualizer-cli`) or CSV files (the raw profiler output from the Sharemind server application).

-    ./analyser-gui
+    ./visualizer-gui

 ### Notes